apostrophecms/moog-require/README.md

 However, you may explicitly `create` a type that exists only in the project level folder and/or npm.

 ## Changelog

+2.0.0: changes are exclusively to the documentation, to avoid mentioning callbacks, which went away in `moog` 2.0.0 in favor of `async`/`await`.

 1.0.1: shallowly clone the result of `require` rather than attaching `.__meta` to a potentially shared object.
 This allows multiple instances of `moog-require` in multiple instances of `apostrophe` to independently track where modules were loaded from.